MSci in Chemistry and Mathematics within the Natural Sciences programme (FGC0): 2023-2024

 Further details about the modules in the Mathematics list.

-Below is an example of modules that are timetabled to satisfy these rules.
+Below is an example of modules that are timetabled to satisfy these rules except in Year 4 where the set may not satisfy the rules above to increase flexibility of choice of modules.
 Click on the single digit numbered link on the left to see a sample timetable and the module code to see details about the module such as content, contact hours, teaching methods and assessment methods.

 |2||Core Chemistry 2 (CHEM2012)||Properties Of Molecules (CHEM2097)||Practical Chemistry 2 - Physical (CHEM2127)||Complex Analysis II (MATH2011)||Analysis In Many Variables II (MATH2031)||Mathematical Physics II (MATH2071)|